skupperproject/refdog/input/commands/overview.md

 #### Capabilities

-The Skupper CLI is a light layer on top of the standard Skupper resources.
-Its main job is to configure Skupper sites, listeners, and connectors.
+In its primary role, the Skupper CLI is a thin layer on top of the standard Skupper resources.
+Its job is to configure sites, listeners, and connectors.
 It additionally provides commands for site linking, system operation, and troubleshooting.

 - **Resource configuration:** Create, update, and delete Skupper